Category: Anxiety

 Emotional Self Help Books for Expats and English Speakers in Sweden

-I need help with Anger Management / Distraction / ADD / Overwhelming Emotions…(strike out what does not apply) …can you recommend something to read?
+I need help with Anger Management / Distraction / ADD / Overwhelming Emotions…(strike out what does not apply) …can you recommend any self help books for expats to read?

 Here I’ve collected a few of the titles I’ve found to be useful and effective for dealing with anger, distraction, anxiety and out-of-control emotions.
-Some of these books were recommended to me by English-speakers who have come to live in Sweden.
+Some of these self help books for expats were recommended to me by English-speakers who have come to live in Sweden.
 Others I discovered myself in the course of professional development.

 Anxiety, Concentration, ADD and Mindlessness